 There is no Southwest award chart — the price you pay in points is directly proportional to the cash price.
 When Southwest has a sale, the award price will drop, too.
 With this bonus, you’ll no doubt be surprised at how much free travel you’ll get.

 There’s no question that you’ll be getting a return on the card with that type of sign-up bonus.
 Even if you didn’t take advantage of any of the card’s other perks — which we definitely don’t recommend — you’ll cover the $149 annual fee many times over as long as you meet the minimum spending requirement.

 Alongside the awesome current sign-up bonus offer, the Southwest Rapid Rewards Priority Card also gives cardholders 7,500 Rapid Rewards points each year on the card member anniversary just for holding the card.
-According to our calculations, those annual points are worth about $113 in Southwest flights.
-This perk alone would compensate for most of the annual fee and that’s not even counting that sign-up bonus.
+According our estimation of Southwest points value, those annual points are worth about $113 in Southwest flights.
+This single perk would compensate for most of the annual fee, and that’s not even counting that sign-up bonus.

 The card also provides a $75 Southwest credit each year.
 You can use it on almost every Southwest purchase, including booking that flight you’ve had your eye on, but excluding upgraded boardings and inflight purchases.

 With just these two perks, your annual fee is covered — and then some.
 But there are more perks where that came from.
 You’ll also receive four upgraded boardings (positions A1 to A15) each account anniversary year (worth $30, $40, or $50 each, depending on the flight).
 That’s a value of up to $200.
 Plus, the card offers 20% back on Southwest in-flight purchases.